 , (loosely) based on the novel by Gregory Mcdonald.

 Irwin M. Fletcher (Chevy Chase), better known as 'Fletch', writes a column for a Los Angeles newspaper under the byline 'Jane Doe'.
-He's working undercover at a local beach where a lot of hard drug-trafficking is taking place when he is suddenly cornered by Alan Stanwyck (Tim Matheson) who, assuming him to be one of the many junkies floating around the beach, makes him a strange offer; claiming he has incurable cancer, he wants Fletch to murder him a week from that date in order to both avoid his suffering and to provide for his family by allowing them to claim life insurance; he offers Fletch a considerable sum of money to murder him a week from that date.
+He's working undercover at a local beach where a lot of hard drug-trafficking is taking place when he is suddenly cornered by Alan Stanwyck (Tim Matheson) who, assuming him to be one of the many junkies floating around the beach, makes him a strange offer.
+Claiming he has incurable cancer, Stanwyck wants Fletch to murder him a week from that date in order to both avoid his suffering and to provide for his family by allowing them to claim life insurance, and offers Fletch a considerable sum of money to murder him a week from that date.
 Intrigued, Fletch begins to investigate Stanwyck's claims, discovering that things may be tied in with the story he is investigating at the beach, and that a sinister police chief (Joe Don Baker) may also be involved...

 Probably Chevy Chase's most well-known role after Clark Griswold